zoot101/snapraid-daily/README.md

 ## Step 3 - Run Start Hooks If Given

 After all checks are completed, and SnapRAID's status looks okay, the start hooks are called here one-by-one if specified in the config file.
-If any of the start hook report an error, the script will exit here and notify the user via email or notification hooks.
+If any of the start hooks report an error, the script will exit here and notify the user via email or notification hooks.

 ## Step 4 - Run Touch if Required